 Research Assistant, Biology, Animal Studies

-The Singapore Nuclear Research and Safety Initiative at the National University of Singapore is seeking a researcher to work with a team of scientists to study the biological effects of ionization radiation using mice as an animal model.
+We are seeking a researcher to work with a team of scientists to study the biological effects of ionization radiation using mice as an animal model.

 Irradiation of the brain in early human life may set abnormal developmental events into motion that last a lifetime, leading to the development of different neurological and neuropsychological disorders.
 By working on post- or pre-natal irradiated mice, the candidate will have an in-depth understanding of the mechanism of disease genesis, explore detection methods of radiation, learn disease diagnosis techniques and develop novel therapy to prevent genesis of neurological and neuropsychological disorders from a long-term point view.